Fair processing notice – Patients

 - Where we carry out the processing by automated means

-We will respond to your request as soon as possible and in any event within one month from the date we receive it.
+We will respond to your request as soon as possible and in any event within twenty-five days from the date we receive it.
 If we need more time, we will let you know.

 Right to object